By Staff Writer

-Once graduates have completed an accredited master's program, the third step is to receive national certification as a professional counselor by taking the Counselor Preparation Comprehensive Examination (CPCE), which is granted by the Center for Credentialing and Education.
+Once graduates have completed an accredited master's program, the third step is to receive national certification as a professional counselor by taking the Counselor Preparation Comprehensive Examination (CPCE), which is administered by the Center for Credentialing and Education.
 Affiliated with the National Board of Certified Counselors (NBCC), the examination has been designed to assess individuals' knowledge on counseling theories and application techniques to ensure competency in the field for practice.

 4. Obtain State Licensing to Practice

-Immediately following the completion of a master's degree in counseling and a passing score on the Counselor Preparation Comprehensive Examination (CPCE), counselors have the credentials needed to receive licensure for practice as a Licensed Clinical Professional Counselor in their state of residence.
-The American Association of State Counseling Boards indicates that obtaining a counseling license typically requires an official college transcript, documentation of supervised clinical practice, letters of recommendation, and a current up-to-date resume of experience.
+Once you have completed a counseling master's degree and have passed the CPCE, you have all the credentials you need to receive licensure for practice as a licensed clinical professional counselor.
+The American Association of State Counseling Boards indicates that obtaining a counseling license typically requires an official college transcript, documentation of supervised clinical practice, letters of recommendation, and a current resume.

-As employment for mental health counselors is projected to grow much faster than average due to the rising demand for counseling services for the treatment of more prevalent psychological problems, it is an excellent time for aspiring counselors to get started on the step-by-step path towards gaining professional licensure for practice.
-With the firm understanding and practice of counseling intervention techniques to implement therapeutic treatment plans, you will be able to achieve licensure as a Licensed Clinical Professional Counselor to begin making a difference in the lives of others.
+Employment for mental health counselors is projected to grow much faster than average due to the rising demand for counseling services that treat prevalent psychological problems.
+Therefore, it's an excellent time for aspiring counselors to get started on the path toward gaining professional licensure for practice.
+With the firm understanding and practice of counseling intervention techniques to implement therapeutic treatment plans, you will be able to achieve licensure as a licensed clinical professional counselor to begin making a difference in the lives of others.

 Career and Salary Outlook for Licensed Clinical Professional Counselors